11bus11/theatre-booking/README.md

 ## Credits

 ### Code
+The Backend part of the code is based on Code Institute's "I think therefore i blog" walkthru project.
+The front end part is madde usiong a modified version of the [Clean blog](https://startbootstrap.com/theme/clean-blog) template from [startbootstrap](startbootstrap.com).

 ### Content and media
 The pictures for this project is from [pexels.com](www.pexels.com).
 The [christmas picture](https://www.pexels.com/photo/gold-christmas-bauble-246351/) is from the user Valeria Vinnik, the [house picture](https://www.pexels.com/photo/stone-building-on-a-countryside-5667618/) is from the user ROMAN ODINTSOV, the [theatre picture](https://www.pexels.com/photo/theater-interior-109669/) is from the user Donald Tong, the [jobs picture](https://www.pexels.com/photo/depth-of-field-photo-of-man-sitting-on-chair-while-holding-cup-in-front-of-table-927451/) is from the user Andrea Piacquadio, and the [head director picture](https://www.pexels.com/photo/man-wearing-white-dress-shirt-and-black-blazer-2182970/) is from the user LinkedIn Sales Navigator.